Opinion dynamics 1: Social contagion moves hearts and minds

 2. political opinions are likely to be especially socially contagious for reasons that I will expand on in a moment.

 What is special about “political” opinions/beliefs is that most of them are formed far from evidence.
 Political opinions are ones where we, as private individual citizens, will not get to see all the evidence first hand, because there is just too much of it.
 “Fire is hot” is not a political opinion, because I have all the evidence I need to support that and scars to prove it.
 “We need to put more funding into preparing to fight bushfires”6 is a political opinion.
-“Bushfires are made worse by the climate change” is a political opinion.
+“Bushfires are made worse by climate change” is a political opinion.
 “Covid vaccines are more (or less) dangerous than COVID-19” is a political opinion.
 And yes, “I should vote for [your choice of] party” is a political opinion.

 All these opinions might in actuality correspond to true facts about the world (or not) but whether we hold those opinions is only remotely connected to whether those opinions are true.